brutdethe/api-tea/README.md

 It allows you to retrieve information such as Chinese name, cultivars, type, families, picking, etc.

-La documentation est proposée à la racine du site : https://api-tea.herokuapp.com
+The documentation is proposed at the root of the site : https://api-tea.herokuapp.com

 ## Licence